suss-vli/student-guide/guide/faq.md

 ## 7. The submitter is rejecting my submission because of the virtual environment.
 What can I do?

-The submitter only accept one virtual environment called **venv**.
+You have two options.
+Option one is to delete all virtual environments.
+Another options is to name your virtual environment as **venv**.

-If you have multiple virtual environments, please remove them and only keep one.
-You need to create a virtual envrionment called **venv**.
+To recreate a virtual environment, follow the commands below.
 ```
 python3 -m venv venv
 source /venv/bin/activate